For newcomers, R code can look like old Egyptian hieroglyphs with its weird operators (

 OK, you should now be familiar with the basics of R. However, knowledge is crystallized via repetition.
 I therefore suggest, you walk through the book YaRrr!
 The Pirate’s Guide to R (Phillips, 2017) starting in chapter 3.
 It’s a fun book and will provide you with more knowledge on how to program custom functions, loops, and some basic statistical modelling techniques – the thing R was actually designed for.

 - By now, you can say you might say you are an adapt R programmer with statistical modelling experience.
 However, you have been working with base R functions mostly, knowledge of which is a must-have to really understand the language.
 In practice, R programmers rely strongly on developed packages nevertheless.
 A very useful group of packages is commonly referred to as the tidyverse.
 You will be amazed at how much this set of packages simplifies working in R. The next step therefore, is to work through the book R for Data Science (Grolemund & Wickham, 2017).

 It’s time to set you loose in the wonderful world of the R community.
 If you had not done this earlier, you should get accounts on Stack Overflow and Cross Validated.
 You might also want to subscribe to the R Help Mailing List, R Bloggers, and to my website obviously.

 - If you want to become a hardcore programmer, this R programming course may better suit you and you will want to work your way through the books Advanced R (Wickham, 2014) and Efficient R Programming (Gillespie & Lovelace, 2017).

-- Relatedly, if you want to become a program developer, building functions and packages, you also want to consider the above resources and simultaneously master Software Development in R (Peng, Kross, & Anderson, 2017).
+- Relatedly, if you want to become a program developer, building functions and packages, you also want to consider the (a) resources and master Software Development in R (Peng, Kross, & Anderson, 2017).

 - If you like visualization, look into the R Graph Gallery with code examples and read this practical introduction to ggplot2 (Healy, 2017) and the Hitchhiker’s Guide to ggplot2 in R (Burchell & Vargas, 2016).